Mortgage Calculation Methodology 2026

 PMI is typically required when LTV exceeds 80% (down payment less than 20%).
 Our PMI rate estimates are based on published industry averages ranging from 0.3% to 1.5% of the original loan amount annually, depending on LTV ratio and credit score tier.
 We source these ranges from the Urban Institute's Housing Finance Policy Center publications and Mortgage Bankers Association industry reports.

 The calculator also estimates when PMI can be removed.
-Under the Homeowners Protection Act of 1998, lender-paid PMI must be automatically terminated when the LTV ratio reaches 78% of the original value based on the original amortization schedule.
-Borrowers can request PMI removal at 80% LTV.
+Under the Homeowners Protection Act of 1998, borrower-paid PMI is generally eligible for borrower-requested cancellation at 80% of original value and automatic termination at 78% of original value when the loan is current, subject to loan type, payment history, and legal exceptions.
 Our calculator shows both milestones with the corresponding payment number and date.

 Refinance Break-Even Methodology